KendraBikram/College_LMS/README.md

 Django LMS is a Learning Management System using the framework, you guessed it right, Django.
 The system gives teachers and students a simple platform to upload resources and assignments.

 # Motivation
 The project started as a challenge to improve and test my knowledge of Django.
-The initial version of this project was created within 5 days.

 # Tech/Framework Used
 * Python